bedezign/yii2-audit/docs/cleanup-data.md

 Cleanup all data by specifing `0` as the max age:

 ```
-php yii audit/cleanup all 0
+php yii audit/cleanup --age=0
 ```

 Cleanup all data older than 30 days:

 ```
-php yii audit/cleanup all 30
+php yii audit/cleanup --age=30
 ```

 Cleanup only data from LogPanel and ProfilingPanel older than a week

 ```
-php yii audit/cleanup audit/log,audit/profiling 7
+php yii audit/cleanup --panels=audit/log,audit/profiling --age=7
 ```

 ## Max Age Settings

-In addition to being able to specify the `maxAge` as an argument to the command, each panel has a `maxAge` property which specifies the number of days to keep the data.
+In addition to being able to specify the `age` as an argument to the command, each panel has a `maxAge` property which specifies the number of days to keep the data.
 By default this is `NULL`, which means data will never be removed.